Entrepreneurship and Business Administration

 Mode of Delivery / Planned Learning Activities and Teaching Methods

-Contact teaching, virtual teaching, teamworking using different group work methods, discussions, assignments, presentations.
+Contact teaching, virtual teaching, teamworking using different group work methods, discussions, assignments, presentations, personal task.

-1: The student is able, with guidance, to utilise the methods learnt during the study unit satifactorily.
+1: The student is able, with guidance, to utilise the methods learnt during the study unit.

-3: The student is able to utilise the methods learnt during the study unit independently with good skills.
+3: The student is able to utilise the methods learnt during the study unit independently.

-5: The student is able to utilise the methods learnt during the study unit independently and is able apply the learnt knowledge in new contexts in a creative way and exceptionally well.
+5: The student is able to utilise the methods learnt during the study unit independently and is able apply the learnt knowledge in new contexts.